dcblood1/FlightSurety/README.md

 # test setting operating status from solo - CHECK
 # once 5 or more, need multi-party consensus on setting operating status and registering new airlines - CHECK

-# requirements: passengers
+# requirements: passengers -- YOU ARE HERE
-# can pay up to 1 eth to participate
+# can pay up to 1 eth to participate by buying insurance on a flight.
 # flight numbers and timestamps can be fixed just for this project.
+Want to list in Dapp client (??
+App portion correct?)
 # if flight is delayed, user gets 1.5 x amount paid.
+# funds are transferred only if users initiate a withdraw.

 # general - for multi-party consensus can write it for multipe purposes, not only operational, or only registering.
 # pure is used in data contract, which does not change state, so will need to remove for many functions.